 Gran says, “Perhaps these transports go to a better place.”

 Lenka nods, to convince herself, I think.
 We both saw the Polish children.
-We both know the transports to the east are not going someplace better.
+We both know the transports to the East are not going someplace better.
 Gran and Grandfather know it too.
 But what good does it do to say it?

 I clamp my mouth shut for the rest of visiting hour.